locustio/locust/docs/running-distributed.rst

 To make this easier, you can use the ``--processes`` flag to launch multiple instances.
 By default it will launch a master process and the specified number of worker processes.
 Used in combination with ``--worker`` it will only launch the workers.

 .. note::
-    ``--processes`` was introduced in Locust 2.19.
-Child processes are launched using fork which is not available in Windows.
+    ``--processes`` was introduced in Locust 2.19 and is somewhat experimental.
+Child processes are launched using fork, which is not available in Windows.

 The master instance runs Locust's web interface, and tells the workers when to spawn/stop Users.
 The worker instances run your Users and send statistics back to the master.
 The master instance doesn't run any Users itself.